 Tribal Transportation Program (TTP)

-The Tribal Transportation Program (TTP) was established in 23 U.S.C.
-202 to address the transportation needs of Tribal governments throughout the United States.
-The purpose of the program is to provide safe and adequate transportation and public road access to and within Indian reservations, Indian lands, and Alaska Native Village communities.
+The Tribal Transportation Program (TTP) is the largest program in the Office of Federal Lands Highway.
+Established in 23 U.S.C.
+202 to address the transportation needs of Tribal governments throughout the United States, the program receives $450,000,000 annually to provide safe and adequate transportation and public road access to and within Indian reservations, Indian lands, and Alaska Native Village communities.
 A prime objective of the TTP is to contribute to the economic development, self-determination, and employment of Indians and Native Americans.

-The Tribal Transportation Program is funded by contract authority from the Highway Trust Fund.
-Funds are subject to the overall Federal-aid obligation limitation.
-Funds will be allocated among the Tribes using a new statutory formula based on tribal population, road mileage and average tribal shares of the former Tribal Transportation Allocation Methodology (TTAM) formula.
-FY 2013 Tribal Shares and planning funds information is now available.
-(Acrobat, 126 KB)
+The Tribal Transportation Program is funded by contract authority from the Highway Trust Fund and is subject to the overall Federal-aid obligation limitation.
+Funds are allocated among Tribes using a new statutory formula based on tribal population, road mileage and average tribal shares of the former Tribal Transportation Allocation Methodology (TTAM) formula.

 - 25CFR170 Draft Update Information